codebar/tutorials/js/lesson4/tutorial.md

 ### Write a function that displays each question

 Now we need to render the questions onto our webpage.
-We will add them in a list format, for that we use the <li> html tag.
-This will be going inside the <ul> tag that we have in `index.html`, it has the id "questions".
-Refer back to Lesson 2 on how to create html elements and add data to them.
+We will add them in a list format, for that we use the `<li>` html tag.
+This will be going inside the `<ul>` tag that we have in `index.html`, it has the id "questions".
+Refer back to [Javascript Lesson 2](tutorials.codebar.io/js/lesson2/tutorial.html) on how to create html elements and add data to them.

+As the results come back in the form of an array we can run `results.map()` over the array and access the properties inside the result object.

 ```js
 function renderQuizQuestions() {